rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

  [...]
 ```

-Putting all of this together in order to analyse and monitor our traffic was not easy, neither straightforward.
-We need to [know which table](https://github.com/openshift/origin/blob/release-3.11/pkg/network/node/ovscontroller.go) is used for in each case and try to put together all pieces for debug and analyse our traffic.
+Putting all of this together in order to analyse and monitor our traffic was not easy, nor straightforward.
+We needed to [know which table](https://github.com/openshift/origin/blob/release-3.11/pkg/network/node/ovscontroller.go) was used in each case and try to put together all the pieces to debug and analyse our traffic.

 ## Tracking Network Flows

-One very cool feature in my opinion in next OpenShift 4.8 is the ability to track and monitor OVS flows for networking analytics using **OVN Kubernetes CNI plugin**.
+One very cool feature in my opinion in the next OpenShift 4.8 is the ability to track and monitor OVS flows for networking analytics using the **OVN Kubernetes CNI plugin**.

-As the [Tracking network flows documentation](https://docs.openshift.com/container-platform/4.10/networking/ovn_kubernetes_network_provider/tracking-network-flows.html) of OpenShift (still in preview) refers you can collect information about pod network flows from your cluster to assist with tasks like:
+As the [Tracking network flows documentation](https://docs.openshift.com/container-platform/4.10/networking/ovn_kubernetes_network_provider/tracking-network-flows.html) of OpenShift (still in preview) states, you can collect information about pod network flows from your cluster to assist with tasks like:

 * Monitor ingress and egress traffic on the pod network.